Service being provided

 - Worcestershire County Council

 In accordance with law, the full register has to be made available for public inspection.
-We also have to disclose (share) your information with our Software providers and contracted printers.
+We also have to disclose (share) your information with our software providers and contracted printers.
+They will only use it under our instruction, and for the purpose of allowing us to discharge our statutory duties.
+They won’t use it for any other reasons, and will securely dispose of the information once they no longer require it.

 The Returning Officer is legally obliged to publish information required by law in the form of public notices and to make certain forms submitted by candidates and agents available for public inspection.